Find out about postgraduate funding and fees at CCCU.

-Postgraduate course fees do vary a lot, more than those for undergraduate degrees.
+Postgraduate course fees vary a lot, more than those for undergraduate degrees.
 The course fees for each course can be found on its course page.

 Simply find your course fees under the fees section.